 Of course it was raining all day when we went but knowing it was probably our only chance, we put on our jackets and picked in the rain.

-The farm was new to us and was a totally different experience than picking strawberries or apples.
+Picking cherries is a totally different experience than picking strawberries or apples.
 They placed ladders next to each cherry tree so you can reach the top.

 Then they provided buckets for you to use then return (as most places either give you cardboard boxes to keep or ask to bring your own container).